TadeasKriz/arquillian-container-android/README.md

 using the ordinary one, you have to use only that one type of the container you are deploying the archives to.
 There is not the support for multiple container implementations in 1.0.x version of Arquillian out of the box so you are normaly forced not to mix two different container adapter implementations together.

+The container is event driven, when some event is fired, all registered observers which listens to such kind of event executes appropriate method.
+This model is tree-like.
+The control is not returned to the initial fire point until all subsequent logic is executed as well.
+Events can be chained, meaning when one event is fired and some method listens to it (via `@Observes` annotation), that method can fire another event to which some other method of some observer is listening as well.

+Observers are registered in `AndroidManagedContainerExtension` class in `android-container-managed` module.

+While inspecting the code, it is handy to have [this](https://raw.github.com/smiklosovic/arquillian-thesis/master/resources/container_model.png) chart in mind.

 Setup
 -----